-Platelets are blood particles produced in the bone marrow that play an important role in the process of forming blood clots.
+Platelets are parts of the blood that help form blood clots.
 Thrombocytosis (throm-boe-sie-TOE-sis) is a disorder in which your body produces too many platelets.

 It's called reactive thrombocytosis or secondary thrombocytosis when the cause is an underlying condition, such as an infection.

-Less commonly, when thrombocytosis has no apparent underlying condition as a cause, the disorder is called primary thrombocythemia or essential thrombocythemia.
+Less commonly, when the high platelet count has no apparent underlying condition as a cause, the disorder is called primary thrombocythemia or essential thrombocythemia.
 This is a blood and bone marrow disease.

-Your doctor might detect thrombocytosis in a routine blood test result that shows a high platelet level.
-If your blood test indicates thrombocytosis, it's important to determine whether it's reactive thrombocytosis or essential thrombocythemia to know how to manage the condition.
+A high platelet level may be detected in a routine blood test known as a complete blood count.
+It's important to determine whether it's reactive thrombocytosis or essential thrombocythemia to choose the best treatment options.

-Bone marrow — spongy tissue inside your bones — contains stem cells that can become red blood cells, white blood cells or platelets.
+Bone marrow is a spongy tissue inside your bones.
+It contains stem cells that can become red blood cells, white blood cells or platelets.
 Platelets stick together, helping blood to form a clot that stops bleeding when you damage a blood vessel, such as when you cut yourself.
 Thrombocytosis occurs when your body produces too many platelets.

 This is the more common type of thrombocytosis.
 It's caused by an underlying medical problem, such as:

-The cause of this disorder is unclear but it often appears to be connected to mutations in a variety of genes.
-Your bone marrow produces too many of the cells that form platelets and these platelets are often abnormal.
+The cause of this disorder is unclear.
+It often appears to be connected to changes in certain genes.
+The bone marrow produces too many of the cells that form platelets, and these platelets often don't work properly.
 This poses a much higher risk of clotting or bleeding complications than does reactive thrombocytosis.